Reviewed by Physician Brandon Yew and Dr Andre Budihardjo on December 6, 2022

 3. Acupuncture to promote blood flow

-A study published in the Medical Acupuncture journal concludes that acupuncture is a safe and non-toxic method to relieve pain from dental disorders and supplement oral hygiene.
+A study published in the Medical Acupuncture journal concludes that acupuncture is a safe and non-toxic method to relieve pain from dental disorders and supplement your oral hygiene routine.

 According to Physician Yew, “Acupuncture helps with oral health by promoting optimal blood and nutrient circulation within the oral cavity.
 It stimulates the growth of beneficial oral microbes to maintain a healthy balance of the oral microbiome, which is instrumental in reducing or even avoiding inflammation and other pathological processes.”